ShubhG24/LLM_Chatbot/README.md

 # LLM_Chatbot

-Enter URL of your webpage and chat about it.
-Reset - Resets the web app to chat with new url.
+Insert URLs, PDFs, and JSON files to the database.
+Query with them.